codahale/aes-gcm-siv/README.md

 ## Is it fast

-It's plenty fast.
+It's very fast.
 AES-GCM-SIV's performance is largely dependent on hardware support for AES and GCM.
 Java 8 added AES-NI support, but only for AES-CBC, and Java 9 will improve GCM performance via `pclmulqdq` intrinsics, but only for AES-GCM.
-Still, things are plenty fast — encrypting a 1KiB message on my laptop is only slightly slower than AES-GCM:
+All things being equal, AES-GCM _can_ be ~7% faster than AES-GCM-SIV--it doesn't require two passes over the message--but on my laptop, at least, AES-GCM-SIV is just a touch faster than AES-GCM:

 ```
 Benchmark               Mode  Cnt   Score   Error  Units
-Benchmarks.aes_GCM      avgt  200  22.104 ± 0.353  us/op
+Benchmarks.aes_GCM      avgt  200  23.080 ± 0.299  us/op
-Benchmarks.aes_GCM_SIV  avgt  200  23.401 ± 0.367  us/op
+Benchmarks.aes_GCM_SIV  avgt  200  22.259 ± 0.243  us/op
 ```

 ## Why's it good